 Now that the therapist and the child have gotten a little familiar and the foundation of their relationship is now stable, the presenting problems or behavioral symptoms that brought the child to therapy will become more of the focus of treatment.
 Here, there is a little more push by the therapist to access what is going on; the child is encouraged to communicate what they are feeling in their bodies in a way that is more functional or socially acceptable.

 This is the stage where the child might have more emotional outbursts, their challenging behaviors might become more intense, they might desire to have more control, and maybe even regress in behaviors that they have previously mastered.
 These are all signs that they are discovering more adaptive ways to interact with others.
 The child might even express that they no longer want to attend the therapy session.
-Parents should validate their concerns and share their confidence in the process, while also encouraging their capabilities – “you can do this.”
+Parents should validate their concerns and share their confidence in the process, while also encouraging their capabilities.

 This is typically the longest phase of play therapy.
 The child will be putting in more work required for his or her personal growth.
 Parents will start to notice positive changes in the child’s behavior, self-esteem, and overall outlook on life.
 The child will begin to step out of his or her comfort zone a little more and put in more work to make changes.
 Although there might be occasional setbacks in behaviors, parents should continue to encourage and reinforce the new/replacement behavioral patterns to strengthen them, while putting the challenging behaviors on extinct.

-Although play therapy can be a long psychotherapeutic procedure, this method is evidence-based and has been supported by researchers as an effective means in addressing some mental health issues.
-Play therapy can be used with another form of psychotherapy including medications; it does not ultimately replace any other necessary treatment that the child may have been receiving.
+Although play therapy can be a long psychotherapeutic procedure, this method is evidence-based and has been supported by researchers as an effective means of addressing some mental health issues.
+Play therapy can be used with another forms of psychotherapy as well as medications; it does not ultimately replace any other necessary treatment that the child may have been receiving.